If you are experiencing chest pain that is not settling, or a medical emergency that could be life-threatening, ring for an Ambulance on 000.

 * If we have a patient’s mobile number a text message will be sent prior to their scheduled appointment time.
 Therefore, it is important to let us know if you have changed your mobile telephone number.

-Results, Recalls, National, State and Territory Reminder Systems
+Results, Recalls, National, State and Territory Reminder Systems:

-It is your responsibility to get your medical results and reports.
 It is also your responsibility to inform us of changes to your contact details and keep your contact details up to date with relevant National and State reminder systems for routine preventative health procedures (such as Pap Smear and Bowel Cancer test reminders).
 Patients will automatically be placed on the National, State and Territory Reminder systems (for example National PAP Smear, Diabetes, Bowel Cancer registries) unless you specify otherwise.

+Prescribing Policy: We do not prescribe drugs of dependence to patients at their first appointment with a doctor.
 It is also our policy to consult Queensland’s real-time prescription monitoring system ‘QScript’ and our doctors may also phone Medicare’s Prescription Shopping Information Service before prescribing drugs of dependence under the Pharmaceutical Benefits Scheme.
 These Information Services will advise if you have already been prescribed the requested medications.
 Please do not take offence.

 Our doctors have a one doctor policy for prescribing any drugs of dependence.
 (Special arrangements will be made if the usual doctor is on leave).